The cost of horse ownership starts with the cost of food

-Horses need to consume about 2% of their body weight in forage per day, which is about 20 pounds of hay for a 1,000-pound horse.
+Horses need about 2% of their body weight in forage per day, which is about 20 pounds of hay for a 1,000-pound horse.

 Small square bales can vary in weight, but the grass ones are often around 40-50 pounds each.

 If you do some quick math and assume you’re getting about 45 pounds of hay per bale, then your average horse will eat a little over 3 bales per week.
-That’s a little over 12 bales per month.
-How much will that run you?
+That’s around 12 bales per month.
+How much will that cost you?
 If you can get nice, horse-quality hay for $5 a bale you’ll be paying almost $60 a month, but if you have to pay $19 a bale it’ll run you $228 a month.
 Yikes.

-As you can see, the cost to feed a horse really depends on where you live.
+As you can see, the cost of feeding a horse really depends on where you live.

 We can use my mare as an example.
 She’s a 28-year-old mare that weighs about 1,000 pounds.
 She has some dental problems due to age, so I feed her some really nice, soft orchardgrass hay.
 Oh, and we live in North Carolina.